wxcctechsummit/wxcclabguides/LTRCCT-2013/old/4c_d_FBM_Configuration.md

 - Customer admin logs in to IMI connect UI  (this is specific to the tenant you are using) and is provided agter tenant creation.
     - Please contact your Cisco Partner Success Account Manager (PSAM) if there are any challenges identifying the IMI connect URL or login details

-- Select Assets -> Apps -> Configure New App -> Messenger -> Click on add messenger page
+- Select Assets -> Apps -> Configure New App -> 4Messenger -> Click on add messenger page

 - Authenticate with your FB account where you have a page already created -> Select the respective page that you want to integrate -> Provide the name and click ‘Save’